 All school admissions are coordinated by the Local Authority.
-The school admissions policy is available on request.
 Visit the Sheffield City Council website to access information about the admissions process and apply for a place at Yewlands Academy.

 Oversubscription criteria as follows:

 - Looked After or previously Looked After children

 - Feeder School